 Bad posture is a prevalent problem on and off the court.
 Next time you're out on the court, take a look around and you'll probably notice players with their heads forward and rounded upper backs.

 In the majority of tennis strokes, you perform an upper body turn while rotating and loading in your hips.
-Additionally, some of trunk rotation comes from the thoracic spine (the upper back).
+Additionally, some of the trunk rotation comes from the thoracic spine (the upper back).

 The overuse and small micro-tears will cause the upper back muscles to tighten to protect themselves.
 If the upper back becomes weak and tight, you experience severe problems and pains.

 Tight muscles don't allow as much blood flow, which limits the nutrients and energy necessary to stay healthy.
 Tight muscles eventually get weak and then tighten even more.
-You need to break this vicious circle.
+You need to break this vicious cycle.

-You need to spend as much time and effort--if not more--on restoring your body's health and balance as you do on playing tennis.
+You need to spend as much time and effort—if not more—on restoring your body's health and balance as you do on playing tennis.